 - Register your business with the government and with any other required agencies, such as health insurance.

-Benefits of a Holy See Subsidiary
+Benefits of Setting Up a Holy See Subsidiary

 Some companies choose to set up a subsidiary to help them pursue their goals for global business growth.
 With this option, a business gains legal standing to engage with local professionals and the economy.